jakibaki/In-Home-Switching/Readme.md

 ### *Nice videos, but sadly that delay makes it unplayable*

 If you are experiencing delays greater than 0.1 seconds, either your PC is just to slow for your chosen quality options (try GPU encoding, worse image quality) or your local network is bad.
-Basically we need instant transfer in the network (this has nothing to do with troughput, just latency)
+Basically we need instant transfer in the network (this has nothing to do with throughput, just latency)

 ### *These framedrops hurt my eyes!*